Justice for Junior: Mother of slain Bronx teen yells at accused murderer in court

-CONCOURSE, The Bronx -- The mother of slain teen, Lesandro "Junior" Guzman-Feliz, yelled at one of her son's accused killers as the 14 suspects appeared in court Thursday.
+CONCOURSE, The Bronx -- The mother of slain teen, Lesandro "Junior" Guzman-Feliz, yelled at one of her son's accused killers as 10 of the 14 suspects appeared in court Thursday.

 The 15-year-old was killed by alleged gang members in an apparent case of mistaken identity on June 20.